ImtiazTuhin/Covid19deathPrediction2021UsingMultipleLinearRegression/README.txt

 # Covid19deathPrediction2021UsingMultipleLinearRegression
 #Problem: Predict death no. using the sample data of the excel file which is the covid 19 affected people's data in Bangladesh of 2021
-#ignore .idea and venv files which are the helper files to run the project in the python IDE.
+#ignore .idea and venv folders which are the required files to run the project in the python IDE.
 #Independent/input variables are new_cases, new_tests which I set as X, Depenedent/ Target variable is new_deaths which is considered as Y

 #See the DataVisualization.py file at first.
 Here, check the excel file's sample data.
 See SampleDatacsvFile.pdf file (10 data is seen here out of total 231 rows).